Bethlehem Central High School: Extracurricular activities

 The school's Science Bowl team finished first in their regional competition in 2006, 2009, 2010, 2013, 2015, 2016, 2017, 2018, 2019, 2021 earning them trips to the national competition in Washington, DC.

 Bethlehem students have also performed well in the Science Olympiad Tournaments, placing first in their regional competition and ninth at the New York States competition in 2021.

-Bethlehem Central High School has produced excellent Masterminds teams that have won several championships in their league.
+Bethlehem Central High School's Masterminds team has won several championships in their league.
 The Bethlehem Masterminds team won the state tournament in 2006, 2010, 2013, 2014, 2015, 2016, and 2017, making it the only team to have won states five years in a row.

 Bethlehem students have also consistently performed well at the National History Bowl, having placed highly in its national championship each year since 2012.
 However, the History Bowl team is not funded by the school.
 Members of the History Bowl team have also done well at all-subject Quizbowl events, having won several in the 2014–15 school year.